Seeed-Studio/wiki-documents/docs/Grove-Beginner-Kit-For-Arduino.md

 void loop(){
   int soundState = analogRead(soundPin); // Read sound sensor’s value
   int lightState = analogRead(lightPin); // Read light sensor’s value
-  // if the sound sensor's value is greater than 400 or the sound sensor's is less than 200, the light will be on.
+  // if the sound sensor's value is greater than 500 or the sound sensor's is less than 200, the light will be on.
-  //Otherwise, the light will be turned off if (soundState > 400 || lightState < 200) {
+  //Otherwise, the light will be turned off if (soundState > 500 || lightState < 200) {
   digitalWrite(ledPin, HIGH);
-  //delay(5000); //You can delete the "//" to make the LED on for five seconds }else{
+  delay(500); //You can add the "//" to remove the delay }else{
   digitalWrite(ledPin, LOW);
 }